 |

-The vendor offers additional products, including front-line solutions like push-to-talk and high-volume SMS packages.
+The vendor offers additional products to expand service to meet your company’s needs.
 Advanced users can upgrade their reporting package by adding Business Analytics Pro, which comes standard with the Ultra plan.
-RingEX also has international and vanity numbers.
+Pricing for add-ons is as follows (when billed annually):

 RingEX is a complex system but setup can go quickly for small single-site businesses.
 Companies with advanced routing and permission requirements should expect a lengthier rollout.
 RingEX offers detailed implementation guides and professional migration services for businesses of all sizes.

 The refreshed admin portal improved the software’s user interface, making bulk uploading new users and configuring permissions quicker.
 However, RingEX’s comprehensive self-service and training resources distinguish it from competitors.
 It offers the largest database of tutorials and training guides of all the phone system vendors we investigated.
-With MyRingCentral, users can view featured training across RingEX, Contact Center, RingCX and RingSense.
+With RingCentral’s blog and support articles, users can view featured training across all RingCentral products and tools.

 The remote access feature allows your IT team to support new users during onboarding and beyond.
 It will enable your IT staff to request control during screen-sharing sessions and troubleshoot issues, regardless of whether your employees work remotely or on-site.

 RingCentral provides live phone support and chat 24/7 for all RingEX accounts.
 This is uncommon as only a few business phone vendors we reviewed offer phone support for entry-level subscribers.
 However, the standard support is scripted and question-and-answer based, meaning agents refer to prewritten guides and may not be able to assist with hands-on troubleshooting.
-Business users can upgrade to advanced support or managed services plans for personalized assistance.
+Furthermore, when contacting support via chat, you’ll first deal with an AI agent, although complicated requests will be passed on to a person.

 RingEX is a feature-packed platform that may not be suitable for every company.
 It’s on the pricier side for small businesses that have complex routing needs or run seasonal operations.
 When comparing RingCentral and Vonage, we found that Vonage could be less expensive in some cases.
-With mobile-only plans and pay-as-you-go extensions, small teams can tailor a solution to fit their budget.
+With mobile-only plans, pricing based on team size, and pay-as-you-go extensions, small teams can tailor a solution to fit their budget.
 Our Vonage review explains how companies can customize their phone system.

 For our RingEX review, we consulted with customer service representatives, participated in demos, downloaded desktop and mobile apps and spoke to RingEX users.
 We tested collaboration features by interacting in group spaces and assessing the system’s ease of use and AI and automation technologies.
 Our evaluation compared RingEX against competitors by looking at pricing, usability and integrations.